Lice, Turkey: 20th century

 Lice was the headquarters of the 5th Army Corps of the Turkish army during the Sheikh Said rebellion in 1925 and it was a focal point at the beginning of the rebellion.
 The town was captured on the 20 February by the troops loyal to Sheikh Said.
 The Kurdish Zirki tribe in the Lice district also supported the Sheik Said rebellion and as a reprisal, the tribes villages Çaylarbaşı, Kurlu, Alataş, Mat-bur and Çağlayan have been demolished and the residing population was killed by troops of the Turkish army.
-It was reported that the troops of the Turkish Major Ali Haydar have wiped out the majority of the Sheikhs.
+It was reported that the troops of the Turkish Major Ali Haydar had wiped out the majority of the Sheikhs, attacking the tribes that supported the rebellion with cruelty.